- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 Sales overview and bank account

-Tyro’s card terminals integrate with over 330 different point of sale (POS) and practice management software systems including Bepoz, Clinic to Cloud and Epos Now.
-The wide range of integrations means that Tyro can fit into almost any kind of business using specialised POS software.
+Tyro’s card terminals integrate with over 450 different point of sale (POS) and practice management software systems including Bepoz, Clinic to Cloud and Epos Now.
+The wide range of integrations means that Tyro can fit into almost any kind of business using specialised POS software, whether retail, food and drink or any other service.

-When a POS system is synced with an EFTPOS machine, it automatically communicates transactions to the terminal and records transactions in your sales reports along with details like the type of card that was used.
+When a POS system syncs with an EFTPOS machine, it automatically communicates transactions to the terminal and records them in your sales reports along with relevant details like card types.
 You also avoid having to manually enter totals on the terminal or confirm successful payments in the POS software afterwards.

 Through the Tyro eCommerce portal in a web browser, you can accept Mail Order and Telephone Order (MOTO) payments.
 This happens on a virtual terminal page where you enter card and transaction details manually on behalf of the cardholder.